"Knees switched off": Grade R learner's parents race at school, SA in stitches

 In another story, Briefly News reported about a Grade R graduation that left Mzansi in their feels.

 One woman unleashed a TikTok video of Grade R graduation joy that'll make you wish you were back in kindergarten.
-These little legends, rocking tiny gowns and sneakers, just owned the graduation game.
+Rocking tiny gowns and sneakers, these little legends just owned the graduation game.
 They brought the house down in perfect sync, all under the groove guidance of their teacher.

 Source: Briefly News